Tommy Benchmarks

 #define N 10000000 // Number of elements

-#define PAYLOAD 16 // Size of the object
+#define PAYLOAD 16 // Size of the object's payload data

 struct obj {